 The source of delusion

 Now Krishna introduces a major topic: the source of delusion.
 It is interesting how psychopathic people can become when confronted with their folly and evil.
-“Not I–but…!” they shriek, blaming anyone and anything for their error.
-Everybody is “in on the act” but them.
+They blame anyone and anything for their error.
+Everybody is a factor in the situation but them.
 In Genesis we see how Eve blamed the serpent and Adam blamed not only Eve but hinted that God was responsible (Genesis 3:9-13).
 “Why does God do this?… Why does God allow this?” is a common protest.
-Few are those who understand that they–and they alone–bear the responsibility for their actions and their reactions.
+Few are those who understand that they, and they alone, bear the responsibility for their actions and their reactions.
 But now in this fifth chapter of the Gita the liberating truth is being given to us.

 The truly comforting part of Prabhavananda’s version is the word “dream.”
 All relative existence is a dream.
 We are co-dreamers with God.
 God dreams the cosmos, and we dream our involvement within it.
-No matter now horrendous or magnificent the dream may be, at the moment of awakening it will be revealed as nothing but ideas–creative ideas, but still just ideas.
+No matter how horrendous or magnificent the dream may be, at the moment of awakening it will be revealed as nothing but ideas–creative ideas, but still just ideas.
 Only the two realities–God and the spirit–will remain.
 Blessed cessation, blessed peace and freedom.
 So when confronting the truth about delusion we need not be horrified or devastated by the fact that it comes from us.
 After all, even God dreams–why not us?
 God dreams rightly, but we dream wrongly.
 First we correct our dreaming, begin dreaming rightly along with God, and then we awaken.
 No more dream, no more delusion.
 Only Truth.

 The primary focus of the Bhagavad Gita is Karma Yoga, the Yoga of Action.
 Yet Krishna tells us that the whole things is a dream, a product of ignorance.
 Even so, the dream is of importance, because through this dreaming we develop and expand our consciousness.
 The dream is not worthless and is certainly not evil or wrong.
 It is our loss of control and the resulting confusion and bondage that is wrong.
 The correct perspective on this is necessary for our controlling the dream and enabling ourselves to awaken from it.

 If we ingest hallucinogenics we will have hallucinations.
-If we abstain, they will cease.
+If we abstain, they will not occur.
 If we “ingest” the world and come to think we are part of it, we will only dream more and more, each dream becoming more distorted and misery-producing.
 When we draw back into our pure consciousness and begin to live in abstinence from the hallucinogenic of the world, we will begin to see through the veil into the Reality behind it.
-Eventually the veil melts away and we find ourselves face-to-face with The Real.
+Eventually the veil melts away and we find ourselves face-to-face with the Real.
 Until then we are the source of the trouble.

-This truth is expressed even more clearly by the inclusion of the word swabhava–Self nature–the real actor or mover in all this.
+This truth is expressed even more clearly by the inclusion of the word swabhava (self-nature), the real actor or mover in all this.

 Since our swabhava is the root of the dilemma, Patanjali says that a necessary practice for the yogi is swadhyaya–self-study, self-analysis.
 Only if we come to know the truth about our inner nature will we be able to intelligently work on it.
 We must first know the facts about our false self before we can uncover and know our true Self.

 It is embarrassing and painful to see and acknowledge our faults and wrongs, but Krishna helps us in that department, also.

 Obviously a perfect being cannot be shaken from his perfect equilibrium.
 Just as a human being could hardly be upset or angered at the action of an ant many feet down in the earth, neither can God be affected by the deeds of anyone.
 After all, God has manifested this universe for the purpose of our acting therein and learning the way of right action and to freedom from action.
 Consequently, whatever we do is for our interest only.
 As Krishna will say later in the Gita: “I am the same to all beings.
-There is none disliked or dear to Me” (9:29).
+There is none disliked or dear to me” (9:29)

 It is we who must become concerned over the question of sin and virtue–and for the right reason: liberation.
 What has God to do with it?
-What is our dream to Him?
+What is our dream to him?
 We are dreaming because the Light that is our Self is covered by our ignorance in the form of a self-perpetuating dream.
 The wise know that human beings choose to be either self-deluded or self-illumined.

 The end of darkness/ignorance

-“But for those in whom this ignorance of the Self is destroyed by knowledge, that knowledge of their causes the Supreme to shine like the sun” (5:16).
+But those in whom this ignorance of the Self has been destroyed by knowledge–that knowledge of theirs, like the sun, reveals the Supreme Brahman (5:16).